JessicaJuliet/the-leafy-bean/README.md

 * A huge source of inspiration for this website was drawn from [The Art of Coffee's](https://theartofcoffee.ie/) website and coffee themed projects on [Behance](https://www.behance.ne)
 * My friend, and coffee lover, Aisling gave me an insight into the target audience for this website and what they would hope to gain from it
+* Thank you to my family members for testing the website across their mobile device